IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 * Complete all assignments by due dates
 * Acquire and keep up with all of the readings
 * Read all assigned readings before class
-* Interact weekly with a sketchbook to brainstorm & work out your ideas
 * Action – do your absolute best
 * Strive for continuous improvement
 * Email contact about logistics (when, where, how many?)
 ONLY